etermax/coding-style/swift-code-guidelines.md

 ## 3.2.
 Marks <a name="Marks"></a>

-* Use MARK to separate different sections in a class, if necessary to make code more readable.
+* You can use MARK to separate different sections in a class, if necessary to make code more readable.

 Mark type | Usage
 --- |---